 In contrast to the cuisine of North India, South Indian food is largely vegetarian and tends to use more spice.
-Dishes are accompanied with lots of rice, which is served either in its normal state, as steamed rice cakes called idlis or as rice-batter pancakes called dosa.
+Dishes are served with lots of rice.
+This is cooked either in its normal state, as steamed rice cakes called idlis or as rice-batter pancakes called dosa.
 In coastal areas such as Kerala, you’ll also find plenty of coconut-infused seafood dishes.

 Interestingly, South India is well known for its filter coffee known as kaapi.
 Brewed extra strong with lots of sweetened milk, this coffee is served in steel cups on top of containers known as dabarah.

 When’s the best time to visit South India?